Nuna: Nuna 11 (2021)

 Nuna 11 faced the similar problems as Nuna Phoenix.
 At the beginning of their design period it seemed that the 2021 version of the World Solar Challenge would take place.
 But a couple of months before the event, it got cancelled because of COVID-19.
 It resulted in the team setting up the Moroccan Solar Challenge where they finished in the third place.
 A modified version of the car, Nuna 11s, won the 2022 Sasol Solar Challenge in South Africa.

+Nuna 13 (2025)

+Nuna 13 won the 2025 World Solar Challenge.
+The catamaran was equipped with silicon solar cells from Aiko and two fin-like aerodynamic thrust devices.
+One fin was positioned behind the driver and could be deployed while driving, while the other was located on the opposite side and had to be attached manually.

+For the 2026 American Solar Challenge, Nuna 13 was modified into Nuna 13S to comply with the event's regulations, including the addition of a metal rollover hoop.
+The aerodynamic system behind the driver was also redesigned, replacing the single symmetric actuated fin with two asymmetric, non-actuated fins.
+Nuna 13S ultimately finished second in the event after receiving several penalties from event officials.